prakkhar03/prakkhar03/README.md

 # Hi there, I'm Prakhar Mehrotra! 👋

-I'm a student and a core team member at [Django India](https://www.djangoproject.com/community/).
+I'm a student and Backend Intern at [StoryVord](https://storyvord.io).
 I have a strong passion for developing scalable and efficient web applications using Python and Django.
 Here are some key details about me:

 ## 🚀 About Me